al-matari/KEYKLOAK/video-script.md

 To fix the backend, I started by making the model more explicit.

+Problem: JPA entities were modeled as Kotlin data classes, which is risky because important methods are generated automatically.
-First, I replaced the JPA data class entities with regular classes and added explicit `toString()`, `equals()`, and `hashCode()` implementations.
+Fix: First, I replaced the JPA data class entities with regular classes and added explicit `toString()`, `equals()`, and `hashCode()` implementations.

+Problem: the team member count did not match the actual number of users.
-Second, I removed stored `Team.members` and derived it from `users.size`.
+Fix: Second, I removed stored `Team.members` and derived it from `users.size`.
 That avoids drift between stored member count and actual membership.

+Problem: risky models and tightly coupled relations
-Third, I simplified the Team to User association to a unidirectional mapping.
+Fix: Third, I simplified the Team to User association to a unidirectional mapping.
 I removed the team reference from `User` and kept `Team.users`.
 That reduced relationship coupling and lazy-loading risk.

+Problem: the ownership between `User.activities` and `Activity.user` was inconsistent, because the child relation was nullable
-I also fixed the ownership issue between `User.activities` and `Activity.user`.
+Fix: I also fixed the ownership issue between `User.activities` and `Activity.user`.
 I made `user_id` non-null, because an activity without a user is not valid.
 And I added cascade and orphan removal so activities are managed together with the user.

+Problem: `Activity.timestamp` was tied to object creation instead of persistence time
-Then I fixed the timestamp issue by adding a JPA `@PrePersist` hook that sets the timestamp only before insert if no value is present.
+Fix: Then I fixed the timestamp issue by adding a JPA `@PrePersist` hook that sets the timestamp only before insert if no value is present.
 For this challenge that was good enough, even though a database default would be cleaner in production.

 ## Service and Query Layer

+Problem: `userName` was null in the feed response
-I completed the mapper with `userName: activity.user.name`.
+Fix: I completed the mapper with `userName: activity.user.name`.

+Problem: the feed query caused an N+1 problem because related user data was loaded inefficiently
-Then I fixed the N+1 problem and feed ordering.
+Fix: Then I fixed the N+1 problem and feed ordering.
 I added one ordered feed query with eager user loading:
 `findFeedActivities()` with `join fetch a.user` and `order by a.timestamp desc`.

+Problem: feed ordering was not guaranteed by the repository query
-I switched `ActivityService` to use that query instead of `findAll` for the live feed.
+Fix: I switched `ActivityService` to use that query instead of `findAll` for the live feed.

 I used `JOIN FETCH` here because it was the most direct solution for this query.

 ## Exceptions and Validation

+Problem: validation and error flows were mostly missing
-After that, I added a global exception handler to centralize exception handling.
+Fix: After that, I added a global exception handler to centralize exception handling.
-I added not-found handling for missing teams and users.
 I also added endpoint validation for controller path variables and JPA validation for entity fields.

+Problem: missing team returned 500 instead of 404
+Fix: I added not-found handling for missing teams and users.

+Problem: missing users were not handled explicitly, so the API returned an empty list instead of a clear error
-I added explicit user existence checks before loading activities.
+Fix: I added explicit user existence checks before loading activities.

 ## Config

+Problem: CORS configuration was hardcoded in the application instead of being externalized
-Last, I externalized the CORS configuration into YAML to avoid hardcoding and improve flexibility across environments.
+Fix: Last, I externalized the CORS configuration into YAML to avoid hardcoding and improve flexibility across environments.

+Problem: the allowed origins, methods, and headers were broader than needed
-I also restricted it to only the needed methods and headers.
+Fix: I also restricted it to only the needed methods and headers.

 # 9:45 to 12:15 - Frontend Review